HeuristicSolutions/Heuristics.TechEvalWorkspace/README.md

 # Heuristics.TechEvalWorkspace
-Assets for the VM or AWS Workspace that we use for candidate evaluations
+These are assets used to provide the default website on the VM or AWS Workspace that we use for candidate evaluations.